-Full time active employees working 30 or more hours per week in an eligible class are eligible to purchase short term disability coverage through Lincoln Financial Group The voluntary short term disability plan pays 60% of your gross weekly income up to a maximum of $500 per week.
+Full time active employees working 30 or more hours per week in an eligible class are eligible to purchase short term disability coverage through Standard Insurance Company.
+The voluntary short term disability plan pays 60% of your gross weekly income up to a maximum of $500 per week.
 Benefits begin on the first day after an accident or the eight day of an illness.
 Benefits are payable up to 13 or 26 weeks after sick time leave is exhausted, depending on the option selected.
 Benefits are paid on a tax-free basis.

-Full time active employees working 30 or more hours per week in an eligible class are eligible to purchase long term disability coverage through Lincoln Financial Group.
+Full time active employees working 30 or more hours per week in an eligible class are eligible to purchase long term disability coverage through Standard Insurance Company.
 The voluntary long term disability plan pays up to 60% of your gross monthly income up to a maximum of $5,000 per month.
 Benefits begin after 180 days of disability.
 Benefits are payable for either 2 years, 5 years or to retirement age.
 Benefits are paid on a tax-free basis.

 Full time employees and employees who work 1000 hours or more per year are members of the North Carolina Local Governmental Retirement System.
 Employer and employee required contributions are mandated by state legislature.
 Employees are vested with five years of creditable service.

 For details about the plans, check your balance, or update your beneficiaries, click here.